 Tips for slides:

 All posters will be on display for the duration of the conference in the atrium of the conference venue, where lunch and coffee will also be served.
-At the beginning of the poster session you will be able to give a quick 30 to 60 seconds bite-sized summary of your poster if you wish so.

 The following are links with some guidelines on how to produces an effective poster: